 - regular review: weekly deep review of all actions, and also daily review to define the 3 things I’ve to accomplished that day (the MITs from ZTD)

 - monitor achievements.
 I found that keeping a view of how many actions are late, how many actions I’ve closed is key to remind me I’ve to stay under control and reward me.
-For that, the todoist “karma” is a very powerful tool.
+To monitor I use “Plus for Trello” extension (the todoist “karma” is even more powerful).

 How I manage my emails